smithy-lang/smithy-rs/design/src/client/configuration.md

 However, not all of these components are covered by the public APIs for configuring them, and for those that are, they do not appear under exactly the same names, e.g. [endpoint_url](https://docs.rs/aws-config/0.54.1/aws_config/struct.ConfigLoader.html#method.endpoint_url) and [retry_config](https://docs.rs/aws-config/0.54.1/aws_config/struct.ConfigLoader.html#method.retry_config).
 We will allow users to configure the above components either by keeping current APIs or adding new ones.

-There are a lot of moving parts and this document is expected to evolve as we discover the implementation details.
+There are still a lot of moving parts and this document is expected to evolve as we discover the implementation details.

 The user experience if this design is implemented
 -------------------------------------------------

 ### Operation-level configuration